Skip to main content

 “Aliyah Lima

-Aliyah is a sophomore majoring in Speech and Hearing Sciences in Linguistics with a minor in Disability Studies.
+Aliyah is a junior majoring in Speech and Hearing Sciences in Linguistics with a minor in Disability Studies.
 On campus, she serves as a Red Pine Ambassador, Douglass Welcome Ambassador, and holds leadership roles in both the First-Generation Student Union and Central American Student Union.
 She also works as a Job Coach for the Rutgers Center for Adult Autism Services, where she supports neurodivergent adults in achieving their goals.
 Aliyah aspires to become a bilingual pediatric speech-language pathologist and plans to attend graduate school after earning her bachelor’s degree.
 She is passionate about breaking down communication barriers and looks forward to gaining hands-on experience in language development research that supports inclusive communication.

 Sarah Nichols